 For the year under review, the AC has also reviewed the non-audit services provided by the external auditors and is of the opinion that the provision of such services does not affect their independence and objectivity.
-The total fees payable by the Group to the external auditors for audit and non-audit services are as disclosed:
+The total fees payable by the Group to the external auditors for audit and non-audit services are as disclosed below:

-External Auditor Fees for FY2023 S\$ % of Total
+External Auditor Fees for FY2024 S\$ % of Total

-Total audit fees 337,800 88
+Total audit fees 349,000 84

-Total non-audit fees 44,700 12
+Total non-audit fees 67,000 16

-Total Fees payable 382,500 100
+Total Fees payable 416,000 100

-The AC is satisfied that the appointment of external auditors is in compliance with the requirements of SGX Listing Rule 712 for FY2023.
+The AC is satisfied that the appointment of external auditors is in compliance with the requirements of SGX Listing Rule 712 for FY2024.

-In accordance with the requirements of SGX Listing Rule 716, the AC and the Board, having reviewed the appointment of different auditors for the Company's subsidiaries during FY2023, are satisfied that these appointments would not compromise the standard and effectiveness of the audit of the Group.
+In accordance with the requirements of SGX Listing Rule 716, the AC and the Board, having reviewed the appointment of different auditors for the Company's subsidiaries during FY2024, are satisfied that these appointments would not compromise the standard and effectiveness of the audit of the Group.

 In the review of the financial statements, the AC has discussed with Management the accounting principles that were applied and their judgment of items that might affect the integrity of the financial statements.
 The AC reviewed and discussed the following key audit matters impacting the financial statements with Management and the external auditor.
-These key audit matters have been addressed by the external auditors in their Independent Auditor's Report on page 38 to 41 of the Annual Report (Financial).
+These key audit matters have been addressed by the external auditors in their Independent Auditor's Report on page 37 to 38 of the Annual Report (Financial).

 Key Audit Matters How the AC reviewed these matters and what decisions were made Impairment Assessment of Vessels The AC reviewed management's impairment assessment of owned and leased vessels, which included valuation by independent external specialists.
-Detailed discussion with management was held taking into account industry trend.
-The AC also discussed and reviewed the findings of the external auditors with management and auditors, including their assessment on the appropriateness of the methodologies and the underlying key assumptions applied in the valuation assessment.
+Detailed discussion with Management was held taking into account industry trends.
+The AC also discussed and reviewed the findings of the external auditors with Management and auditors, including their assessment on the appropriateness of the methodologies and the underlying key assumptions applied in the valuation assessment.
 The AC was satisfied with the valuation assessment along with the methodologies used for the vessels owned and leased by the Group as disclosed in the financial statements.

-WhistleBlowing Policy
+Whistleblowing Policy

-The AC had reviewed and adopted a revised WhistleBlowing Policy in FY2017 which now provides a more elaborate and well-defined channel for the employees of the Group and other external parties such as customers, vendors, banks and other stakeholders to report their concerns (if any) in respect of the following matters within the Group:
+The Company has in place a Whistleblowing Policy that sets out clear procedures and well defined channels for employees of the Group and other external parties such as customers, vendors, banks and other stakeholders to report their concerns (if any) in respect of the following matters within the Group:

 - Theft/Fraud/Unethical Behaviour

 - Workplace Safety Breaches

 - Bullying, Harassment & Discrimination

 - Misconduct and Malpractice

-- Breach of Laws, Regulations, Policy/Procedures - Acts which compromise the health and safety of customers and employees - Abuse of Position or Conflicts of Interest - Possible improprieties relating to accounting or auditing matters or internal controls or/and operational matters
+- Breach of Laws, Regulations, Policy/Procedures

+- Acts which compromise the health and safety of customers and employees

+- Abuse of Position or Conflicts of Interest

+- Possible improprieties relating to accounting or auditing matters or internal controls or/and operational matters

 Whistle-blowing concerns may be reported directly to the AC Chairman or the Head of Internal Audit via mail or email (whistleblow@samudera.id).
 The Group will treat all information received confidentially and protect the identity and the interest of all whistle-blowers.
-The AC reviews the WhistleBlowing Policy periodically to ensure that arrangements are in place for independent investigation on such matters and for appropriate follow-up actions.
+The AC reviews the Whistleblowing Policy periodically to ensure that arrangements are in place for independent investigation on such matters and for appropriate follow-up actions.

-No whistle-blowing concerns were reported for FY2023.
+No whistle-blowing concerns were reported for FY2024.